Viktor1722/Docusaurus-Portfolio/docs/1st Research Phase /Research framing.md

 The template's application in the initial phase paved the way for a methodical, informed approach to the problem.
 It transcended mere understanding, empowering me to challenge preconceived notions and investigate innovative solutions with a holistic view.
 This approach not only bolstered my confidence in navigating the research but also significantly influenced our subsequent strategies, steering them towards a more deliberate and knowledge-driven path.

+If you want to learn more about the process and insight form the Research framing template you can go to the research document[Research framing template](../Research%20Report/1st%20Research%20Phase/Research%20framing.md)

 ![Research template](../img/designChallenge.png)